KaySackey/Nemo/README.rst

 Caveats:
 	- Nemo will not check for duplicated attributes.
-	- You can only use mako syntax within strings or HTML nodes.
+	- You can only use Mako syntax within strings or HTML nodes.
 	  You can't use it to write your attribute names, like this:
 	  ::